jjc385/6A/README.md

 ## About this branch

-### Branch info
-Branch: justin-dev
-Edits performed by Justin Faber to most experiments, upgrading DataStudio to Pasco software
-Preparing to be deployed for Winter 2017

 ### ChangeLog
 * Exp 2 (Acceleration on an incline)
   * Removed warm-ups involving position and velocity graphs (We found they